Actions can’t be reversed

 How will this process help me?

-- Meet the needs of the person you harmed.
+- Understand and meet the needs of the person you harmed.

 - Seek healing for the harms that contributed to the offending behavior.